A new printing of the merit badge pamphlet with a new (fifth) requirement was released in 2020.

 - INSECTS and SPIDERS

-- Collect, mount, and label 10 species of insects or spiders.
+- Collect and identify either in the field or through photographs 10 species of insects or spiders.*

 - Hatch an insect from the pupa or cocoon;